-- Annual food drives to benefit local food banks.

-- Annual clothing and coat drives
+- Annual food drives to benefit local food banks. - Annual clothing drives to benefit local assistance agencies.

-- Annual toy drives

-The Director of Student Services serves as an advisor to the group, and officers are elected yearly.
+The Coordinator of Student and Career Services serves as an advisor to the group, and officers are elected yearly.
 In addition, each entering class is encouraged to elect a representative to the Board.
 Students involved in SNA are recognized at graduation and many gain skills in leadership in their first professional organization.